THE IMPORTANCE OF FOLDERS FOR LAW-ENFORCEMENT

 Edged tool defense is a dying art, but I believe combative tactics and techniques should be more prevalent in police training.
 My academy experience included about 15 minutes on edged-tool takeaways, and not once in the 16 years since, have I had any agency training on deploying a folder as a defensive tool.
 Despite the lack of training, many police departments, nationwide allow their officers to carry a tactical folder—which I do.

 I have carried a fixed in an ankle holster for about 12 years and have worked with various defensive tactics trainers over the years on how to deploy the tool from the guard position.
 Even with that, I can't access the fixed on my ankle easily while standing up or when facing an armed suspect, three feet in front of me.
 This is why I like the AKRAV™ folder.
 I can easily access the AKRAV™ that is now clipped to my pocket.

 The AKRAV™ is not cheap (15% LEO & Military discount is available year round).
 But we live in dangerous times when many of our conversations revolve around personal safety.
 Having the right tools and training is paramount to our success as police officers, military personnel and law-abiding citizens.
 Instead of going to your local big box store and picking up a made-in-Taiwan folder with a seat belt cutter and glass breaker (have you ever actually used these?), I recommend you invest in a quality, rugged, well-designed defensive tool like the AKRAV™.
 We won't skimp on our tactical gear, primary, secondary, or body armor, so why settle for junk for your last line of defense?
 Our profession dictates to be armed and ready for anything.

-[ Rich Portwood has been a police officer for 16 years, is a competitive shooter, and is a head instructor at Blue Line Combatives. ]
+[ Rich Portwood has been a police officer for 16 years, He is a competitive shooter, and the head instructor at Blue Line Combatives. ]